Manz Winery

 Tradition and modernity complement each other

-The modern architecture is based on traditional structures: three generations work together in this typical Rheinhessen family business, with parents Conny and Erich, Eric with his wife Martina and Eric's brother, and their children Pauline and Julius.
-The winery has now grown to an impressive size, cultivating around 70 hectares of vineyards.
-Burgundy varieties account for two-thirds of the grape varieties, with Riesling making up 20%.
-This grape variety produces the winery's top wines from the Weinolsheimer Kehr and Niersteiner Pettenthal vineyards.
-"I stand for authentic, down-to-earth wines that are influenced by the terroir," emphasizes cellar master Eric Manz, who learned his craft at the renowned Keller winery.
-The award-winning wines confirm his work – at the Federal Wine Awards, the winery received the prize for the best dry white wine collection of the year – teamwork pays off.
+The modern architecture is rooted in traditional structures: In this typical Rheinhessen family business, three generations work together—parents Conny and Erich, Eric and his wife Martina, Eric’s brother, and their children Pauline and Julius.
+The winery has since grown to an impressive size: the estate cultivates approximately 70 hectares of vineyards.
+Burgundy varieties account for two-thirds of the vineyard, while Riesling makes up 20%.
+This grape variety produces the winery’s top wines from the Weinolsheimer Kehr and Niersteiner Pettenthal vineyards.
+“I stand for authentic, down-to-earth wines shaped by their terroir,” emphasizes cellar master Eric Manz, who learned his craft at the renowned Keller Winery.
+The estate’s multi-award-winning wines are a testament to his work—at the Federal Wine Competition, the estate received the award for the best dry white wine collection of the year—proving that teamwork pays off.

-The jury awarded the Great Wine Capitals Best of Wine Tourism Award 2025 national and international in the category "Architecture, Parks & Gardens" with a focus on architecture to the Manz Winery with full conviction.
-"An absolute top address in our region!"
+The jury awarded the Great Wine Capitals Best of Wine Tourism Award 2025—both nationally and internationally—in the “Architecture, Parks & Gardens” category, with a focus on architecture, to the Manz Winery with full conviction.
+“An absolute top destination in our region!”

 About the blogger